sabirin08/Triangle-Python/README.md

 # Triangle-Python
-This Python program will calculate the perimeter, area, and tells the user what type of triangle it is based on the input.
+This program will asks the user for the length of each side of a triangle to calculate the perimeter, area, and type of triangle.